Intestinal Cleanse

 Dr. med.
 Karsten Ostermann M.A.

-Cooperation with qualified and experienced therapists is necessary to ensure comprehensive and safe intestinal rehabilitation.
+Cooperation with qualified and experienced therapists is necessary to ensure comprehensive and safe intestinal cleansing.

 Further information